libretro/docs/docs/guides/roms-playlists-thumbnails.md

   - Upload File.
 - __Choose "Upload File"__.
 Select your new chosen image file.
 In this stage you are uploading to your fork/branch of the project.
 - __Follow all guidelines for a proper contribution.__
-  - Your choice of image file should meet the libretro thumbnail [rules in the ReadMe](https://github.com/libretro-thumbnails/libretro-thumbnails/blob/master/README.md), e.g. 512px or smaller.
+  - Your choice of image file should meet the libretro thumbnail [rules in the ReadMe](https://github.com/libretro-thumbnails/libretro-thumbnails/blob/master/README.md), e.g. width scaled down to 512px.
-  - For snaps (in-game screenshots), choose a good clear artful image that shows the art, spirit, or action of the game in normal gameplay.
+  - For snaps (in-game screenshots), choose a good clear artful image that shows the art, spirit, or action of the game in normal or ideal gameplay.
 For examples of well-chosen well-composed in-game screenshots, see the back-of-box images printed on officially published games.
   - Name your image file correctly.
     - If replacing an existing image, name your new image file exactly as the previous one to guarantee that it will be matched to the relevant game name in RetroArch.
+(Unless your contribution is to correct an erroneous filename that doesn't match the game name database.)
     - If uploading a new thumbnail that has no prior existing version, research the naming conventions of libretro and how the game is named in databases.
 Name the image file according to the game name that RetroArch assigns in the playlist.
   - Use the correct path.
 Choose the correct console system folder and thumbnail type folder in the repository.
 - __Commit.__ The "Commit" button will save your change to your copy of the repository.
 You should generally commit to your own _master_.